BlockchainCommons/GordianSeedTool-iOS/README.md

 **Gordian Seed Tool** is available from the [Apple Appstore for the iPhone](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229), or can be compiled from source here.

+To compile from source, simply choose "Code > Open with Xcode" from the top of the repo.
+This will download the code into Xcode, including all of the dependencies.
+After you will be able to _Run_ (command-R) it for your Mac or a connected iOS device.

 ## Usage Instructions

 ## Gordian Principles